icgc-argo/workflow-relay/README.md

 # workflow-relay
-Microservice for injest of workflow events, routing to appropriate Kafka topics, and indexing into elasticsearch.
+Microservice for ingest of workflow events, routing to appropriate Kafka topics, and indexing into elasticsearch.

 ## Build